Fyffes Expands Gender Equality Programme with New Digital Application

 1. What changes do you hope to achieve?

-We expect that with this program we will engage, empower, and encourage our workers and managers to build more harmonious relationships, both at home and in the workplace, and give them the tools to discuss and address challenges they face around subjects like finances, family planning, health and communication.
+We expect that with this programme we will engage, empower, and encourage our workers and managers to build more harmonious relationships, both at home and in the workplace, and give them the tools to discuss and address challenges they face around subjects like finances, family planning, health and communication.
 Over time we will identify projects through enhanced communication with management that will improve both their experience at work and in the local community.

 1. What are the challenges faced to achieve these goals?

 This project is new for Fyffes, and as such, it will bring some challenges, but we have a fantastic team in place and partners in Lidl, BSR, and IDH, along with our local support from AED, to guide us along the way.
-We expect to face different challenges in each site in terms of implementation and logistics, but we are certain that the lessons learnt from our original gender program will count in our favor.
+We expect to face different challenges in each site in terms of implementation and logistics, but we are certain that the lessons learnt from our original gender programme will count in our favour.

 Over the course of two to three years, we will train every manager and worker on each site.
 Due to COVID-19 restrictions and the limitations on the number of people we can train at any given time, we will focus on training small cohorts and work our way through everyone on the site.
-This will ensure consistency in its deployment, as all workers will have equal access to the program.
+This will ensure consistency in its deployment, as all workers will have equal access to the programme.

 1. How do you measure the results?

-1. How long will the program run?
+1. How long will the programme run?

 It will be continuous, but the target will end in 2025 for our own people and 2030 for suppliers.